SecondThundeR/ghosty/README.md

 ### Heroku use

-0. Install neccesary tools *(Node.js, Heroku CLI, Any IDE or Code Editor, etc.)*
+0. Install neccesary tools *(Python, Heroku CLI, Any IDE or Code Editor, etc.)*
 1. Download or clone this repository
 2. Create a Discord Bot on [Discord Developers](https://discord.com/developers/applications) page
 3. Grab a token of your bot